gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 ## False positive warnings

-So, let's run some C code once at startup, when the package gets initialized:
+Sometimes we need to run some C code once at startup, when the package gets initialized:

 ```Go
 // app/app.go